majdjamal/fruit_classifier/README.md

 Send a request to Majdj@kth.se to obtain the dataset folder, because the dataset is larger than 100MB.

-* Replace FRUITS folder with the one obtained from majdj@kth.se.
+* Replace data/FRUITS folder with the one obtained from majdj@kth.se.

 * Run,